agile-learning-institute/mongodb_configurator_template/README.md

-# mongodb_data
+# MongoDB Configurations

+!
+After creating a new repo using this template, you will need to replace YOUR_ORGANIZATION with an appropriate value in [./Makefile] and [docker-compose.yaml] and then update the README below as appropriate.

+---

-This repo contains the MongodDB Database Configurations for the Creator Dashboard system.
+This repo contains the MongodDB Database Configurations for the YOUR_PRODUCT system.
 You can use the following commands to test, edit, and package these configurations.

 ## Developer Commands
 ```sh